EvolBioInf/andi/README.md

 	$ make
 	$ make install

-If the build was successful you can get the usage instructions via `--help`.
+If the build was successful you can get the usage instructions via `--help` or the man page.

 	$ andi --help
+	$ man andi

 Code documentation is provided via doxygen.